sidhant92/bool-parser-go/README.md

 Parentheses, `(` and `)`, can be used for grouping.

 #### Usage Notes
+* String must be enclosed either in single or double quotes.
+* Variables substitution is supported by passing the name of the variable without the quotes.
 * Phrases that includes quotes, like `content = "It's a wonderful day"`
 * Phrases that includes quotes, like `attribute = 'She said "Hello World"'`
 * For nested keys in data map you can use the dot notation, like `person.age`